DAGWorks-Inc/hamilton/examples/spark/pyspark/README.md

 Note that this and the column-flavor is an _out_, meaning that its a way to jump back to the pyspark world and not have to break up your map functions for a windowed aggregation.

+Note that you can easily shoot yourself in the foot here, so be careful!
+This should only be used if you strongly feel the need to inject a map-like (index-preserving, but not row-wise) operation into the DAG, and the df -> column flavor is not sufficient (and if you find yourself using this a lot, please reach out, we'd love to hear your use-case).

 This has the exact same rules as the column flavor, except that the return type is a dataframe.

 ```python